dabeng/technical-terms/README.md

 At the next milestone, I'll expose the correspoding method to draw the line between the two random nodes

+As a best practice, we should use more shapes and fewer colors to reduce negative user experience for people with color deficiency

 a spinoff company of IBM -- 拆分出来的公司

 big and comprehensive -- 大而全的